 6. ANAB Accredited

-Armstrong Forensic Laboratory’s Marijuana Testing in Texas is accredited by American National Standards Institute National Accreditation Board (ANAB) and approved by the Texas Forensic Science Commission (TFSC).
+Armstrong Forensic Laboratory’s Marijuana Testing in Texas is included in Armstrong’s Scope of Accreditation issued by the American National Standards Institute National Accreditation Board (ANAB) and approved by the Texas Forensic Science Commission (TFSC).

 7. Marijuana Testing in Texas